Hands-On Training for High School Students

 ESTABLISH A TRANSCRIPT

-Beginning Fall 2019, Mission College course is no longer a requirement for students to earn articulated credit.
-Students simply need to complete a course articulated between their school and Mission College and receive a grade of, at a minimum, a B.
+For students participating in CATEMA, beginning Fall 2019, Mission College course is no longer a requirement for students to earn articulated credit.
+Students simply need to complete a course articulated between their school and Mission College and receive a grade of, at a minimum, a "B".

 Start the process of establishing an Articulation Agreement by contacting us by email at: email@example.com